Agnish07/ai-docs/README.md

 This repository contains a full-stack application that allows authenticated users to generate, iteratively refine, and export structured business documents as **DOCX** or **PPTX** using an LLM.
 It was built to satisfy the assignment requirements for an AI-assisted document authoring platform.

+DISCLAIMER FOR THE HOSTED VERCEL APP - Please if the site show any issue just open the link wait for 60-100 seconds close the link and open the link a new tab and try again.
+This happens because my backed in hosted on render free version and I can't afford to pay for the paid version yet.
+So it automatically shuts down due to inactivity.
+It takes 60-100 seconds to restart the deployment.
+SO PLEASE CLOSE THE TAB AFTER A MINUTE OR 2 AND REOPEN THE LINK IN A NEW TAB.
+Thank you.

 ---

 ## Table of Contents